makinacorpus/makina-slides/python/inflence-on-js/index.md

 * An informal interface
 * Not enforced by compiler
 * Defined by documentation and conventions
-* Examples of protocols : iterable, iterator, sequence, file, buffer, etc.
+* Examples of protocols : iterable, iterator, sequence, file, descriptor, etc.

 ![](img/Smalltalk80book.jpg)